Today’s Reading: 1 Chronicles 23-24

 When my Father stepped aside from his responsibilities in the college, he took on two country churches, his first love.
 I was 12 years old.
 My mother died just five months later.
 Dad would take me with him as he visited the farmers in his congregation.
 It was common to see in large letters on the barns signs like, “James Thompson and Son.”
 I knew that I would never see such a sign reading, “Roy Mainse and Son.”
 At the same time I was aware that my Father was giving me the inheritance of a life lived for God.
 If I can, I’ll attach below a copy of one of his hundreds of handwritten poems from his journal.

 As a Father myself, I bear a huge responsibility for helping to bring four children into the world.
 I love you Elaine, Ellen, Reynold and Ron.
 I love your spouses, your children, and your grandchildren.
 Life goes on!
 I know I would be a basket case without the Lord.
 I can say with King David in Psalm 23, “Surely goodness and mercy will follow me all the days of my life, and I will dwell in the house of the Lord forever.”

 Yours for honouring always, “Our Father who art in Heaven, hallowed be Thy Name,”

 P.S.
-Norma-Jean and I were on yesterday’s 100 Huntley Street program, helping to celebrate 40 years of the daily program.
+The daily 100 Huntley Street telecast began on June 15th, 1977, and Norma-Jean and I were on the program to celebrate the program’s 40th anniversary yesterday .
 If you missed it, you can watch it online HERE.